-- Food should not be stored any longer than one month beyond recommended time.
+- Food should not be stored any longer than one month beyond the recommended time.

-- Wrap perishable foods to prevent mingling of taste and odors.
+- Wrap perishable foods to prevent the mingling of taste and odors.

 - Wrap raw meat loosely.

-- Refrigerate leftovers immediately; wrap tightly to prevent drying out; use within 2-3 days.
+- Refrigerate leftovers immediately; wrap tightly to prevent drying; use within 2-3 days.

-- Keep eggs cold; store inside the refrigerator, not on the door.
+- Keep eggs cold; store them inside the refrigerator, not on the door.

 - Use cool, dry storage areas; avoid damp and hot locations.

-- Date packages not already dated, keep foods in moisture-proof containers (except for fresh produce)
+- Date packages not already dated, and keep foods in moisture-proof containers (except for fresh produce)

 The U.S. Department of Agriculture developed rules regarding the safety of meat and poultry:

-- Store all food properly; keep hot foods hot and cold foods cold until serving.
-Refrigerate leftovers immediately or discard.
+- Store all food properly; keep hot and cold foods cold until serving.
+Refrigerate leftovers immediately or discard them.

 - Avoid cross-contamination by keeping raw meats and poultry separate from other foods.
-Wipe all working surfaces with an antibacterial wipe after touching any meat.
+Wipe all working surfaces with an antibacterial wipe after touching any heart.

 - Cook thoroughly, All meat and poultry should be fully cooked.
-All meat should not be pink in the inside.
+All hearts should not be pink on the inside.

-Always wash your hands thoroughly with warm soapy water before and after you prepare any meals.
-If you are interrupted during food preparations, always rewash your hands, before resuming your food duties.
+Always wash your hands thoroughly with warm soapy water before and after preparing meals.
+If you are interrupted during food preparations, always rewash your hands before resuming your food duties.

-Follow these shopping guidelines and tips to help your loved ones eat healthy, nutritious meals without going over their budget or having a lot of food waste.
-Buying smaller sizes and using up leftovers can save a lot of food that would otherwise be thrown out due to spoilage.
-Meal prepping for the week can save you some time if you work and care for an aging parent.
+Follow these shopping guidelines and tips to help your loved ones eat healthy, nutritious meals without going over their budget or wasting a lot of food.
+Buying smaller sizes and using leftovers can save a lot of food that would otherwise be thrown out due to spoilage.
+Meal prepping for the week can save time if you work and care for an aging parent.
 Find recipes for the freezer and crockpot meals to save even more time than you can spend with your loved one.